 For general entry requirements see Massey University entry requirements.

-Progression within the Master of Communication from Part One to Part Two will require students to have achieved a B grade average across the Part One courses.
+Progression within the Master of Communication from Part One to Part Two requires at least a B grade average across the Part One courses.

 Students who have been awarded or qualified for a Bachelor of Communication with Honours or a Postgraduate Diploma in Communication or equivalent and who have achieved a B grade average would be eligible for a 120-credit Master of Communication.
 They are required to complete 120 credits comprising either: